Department D – Goats

 - Each exhibitor may weigh-in up to 5 goats at the official weigh-in in June; they may show 3 goats and sell 2 goats at the fair livestock sale.
 If showing in the Bred & Owned Market Show; the goat must be designated at June weigh in.

 - All 4-H and FFA entries must have been personally managed and cared for by the exhibitor making the entry.
 From the time the project starts, the member must have personally managed, cared for, and fed the project animal(s) he/she enters, except in the case of illness or other circumstances beyond the owner’s control and not covering a total period of more than 14 days.
 All exceptions shall be made by the Goat Committee.
 Entries are accepted in good faith that feeding, management, and care of the animals have been conducted as part of 4-H or FFA projects by the exhibitor.

 - 4-H and FFA goat livestock exhibits are only to be shown by the exhibitor.
 If a 4-H or FFA livestock exhibitor has two (2) or more goats in the same class, only another 4-H or FFA livestock exhibitor showing the same species in the current year at the Clarke County Fair may show one of them.

 - All entries are subject to on-farm inspections to verify entry information.
 All exhibitors agree to accommodate such inspections.

-- All goats will be weighed on Fair Monday at 7:00 AM, and will be graded on Monday, also.
+- All goats will be weighed on Fair Monday at 7:00 AM, and will be graded by Monday, also.
 All market goats must weigh a minimum of 50 pounds, OR grade choice or better, and must be born on or after December 1 of the year previous to the show to qualify to show.
 NO RE-WEIGH’s.
-Goats not making weight and/or grade can: (1) show in Junior Goat Showmanship Show and will be in a “Prospect Market Class”
+Goats not making weight and/or grade can: (1) show in Junior Goat Showmanship Show and will be in a “Prospect Market Class”.

 - To recognize goat buyers, $6.00 may be retained from the proceeds of each goat sold to purchase a newspaper advertisement and recognition banner.